 It offers several other standard CRM tools, including a sales pipeline, 360-degree customer view, team inbox, automated sequences, Activity insights, and many more.

 Indeed, it's an all-in-one sales CRM software.
-What's more, Salesmate's $12 starting price makes it one of the best sales CRM software for sales teams.
+What's more, Salesmate's $12 starting price makes it one of the best sales CRM software.

 Founded: 1999